-- Bind the license key to the Computer Name.
-This is pretty straightforward.
+- Computer Name: This is pretty straightforward.
 Hardware changes do not affect the license.
 A rename of the computer invalidates the license.
-Users could setup other computers with the same name on a different network to reuse the license key.
+Users could set up other computers with the same name on a different network to reuse the license key.
 The benefit of using a Computer Name is its reliability.
 It’s a solution that consistently works with minimal support issues.
 The drawback is that users could install the software on another machine if they give that machine the same name as the original system.

-- Bind the license key to a MAC address of the network card.
-This is a pretty common approach although it could get complicated depending on the user’s hardware.
+- MAC address of the network card: This is a pretty common approach although it could get complicated depending on the user’s hardware.
 Most computers nowadays have multiple network cards.
 Network cards are not always enabled and sometimes, in the case of USB network cards, they may not even be connected.
 Additionally, an advanced user can modify their MAC address at will.